RebeccaKessler/Machine_Learning/README.md

 **Combination of Models**

-We then go one step further and combine the two models.
+We then desided to go one step further and combine the two models.
 Hence, we first fine-tune the CamemBert and Flaubert model individually and let them each make their predictions on the unlabelled data.
 These predictions are in the form of a probability distribution over the six classes (A1, A2, ...).
 To combine the predictions of the two models, we then take the average over the two to obtain a final prediction.
 This substanitally increases the robustness of the results.

 **Discussion of results**